-In December 2014, the Compensation Committee adopted a new 2014 Change of Control Plan (the 2014 Change of Control Plan) in order to continue to provide severance benefits to a select group of key executives, including our named executive officers, in the event that the executive semployment is terminated without cause or by the executive for good reason following a change of control of the company.
+In December 2014, the Compensation Committee adopted the 2014 Change of Control Plan in order to continue to provide severance benefits to a select group of key executives, including our named executive officers, in the event that the executive s employment is terminated without cause or by the executive for good reason following a change of control of the company.
 If an executive becomes eligible to receive benefits under the 2014 Change of Control Plan, he or she will not be eligible to receive benefits under the 2015 Severance Plan.
 The 2014 Change of Control Plan replaced and consolidated the company s two prior change of control plans.